 * It depends on how old the beans are as to how long it will take to cook, older beans will take longer.

-When the beans are soft remove the chilies and epazote.
+When the beans are soft remove the chiles and epazote.

 Leaving the water add olive oil to the beans then mash with a masher, I like to leave some of the beans whole.

-When the beans thicken up they are ready. (if you feel they are to runny, cook for a bit longer)
+When the beans thicken up they are ready. (if you feel they are too runny, cook for a bit longer)

-* If you have a problem with gas you can bring the beans to a boil then turn off and cover for 1 to 2 hours then drain the water and add fresh water, garlic, and peppers.
-Follow above directions for the rest or soak over night and follow above directions
+* If you have a problem with gas you can either soak the beans overnight or bring the beans to a boil then turn off and cover for 1 to 2 hours then drain the water and add fresh water, garlic, and peppers.
+Follow above directions for the rest.